 - When is the best time to visit?

 - What can I expect during my visit?

-- Which one is better-an individual visit or a Visit Day?
+- Which one is better - a Personal Visit or a Preview Day?

 - What are classes like?
 Can my parents join me?